rohan-tan-bhowmik/rohan-tan-bhowmik.github.io/index.md

 <h2>About me</h2>

-I am an incoming freshman at Stanford University.
-I am also a research intern at the Sean N. Parker Center of Stanford School of Medicine.
+I am an incoming junior at Stanford University.
+I am interested in developing new machine-learning techniques and build applications based on them, especially in the areas of health, environment, and human-computer interaction, especially in brain-inspired computing for energy-efficient systems.

-I am passionate about artificial intelligence, constantly seeking to learn and develop new machine-learning techniques and build applications based on them, especially in the areas of health, environment, and human-computer interaction.
+Since May 2025, he is the co-president of the Stanford Student Robotics club and the software lead of the Stanford RoboSub team.
+As a software engineering intern at AMD AI Group since June 2024, he has gained expertise in machine learning compilers and optimized model performance across diverse hardware architectures.

-Outside of academics, I participate in school orchestra as a clarinetist, play tennis, and volunteer with organizations to help sensory-deficient individuals, including the Baker Institute for Children with Hearing Loss, Starkey Hearing Foundation, and VocaliD.
+His other recent projects include wildfire prediction through analyzing environmental, meteorological, and geological trends, a respiratory disease exacerbation prediction system using local environmental sensor networks, and machine learning for automating patient facial condition assessment and surgery planning.
+He has published papers on these works in peer-reviewed journals, including the Journal of Environmental Management, Electronics, and Facial Plastic Surgery & Aesthetic Medicine, respectively.

 <h2>Contact me!</h2>